quchen/voron/buildlog.md

 ![](pictures/2022-11-04_3_stealthburner-leds.jpg)

 !!!
-2h entered into timesheet
+2h, already entered into timesheet

 ### Fans

+The fans worked right away.
+The part cooling fan can be controlled, the hotend fan was tested by setting its threshold temperature to 10°C.

 Times: